 Chiang Rai Hot Springs

-First stop on the trip from Chiang Mai was the hot springs, which was really just a place to stretch our legs, queue for the toilet, and buy a snack if we needed one.
-There were man made pools of the hot water straight from the springs, but it was really hot; much like a bath when you’ve run it only using the hot tap.
+The first stop on the trip from Chiang Mai was the hot springs, which was really just a place to stretch our legs, queue for the toilet, and buy a snack if we needed one.
+There were man-made pools of the hot water straight from the springs, but it was really hot; much like a bath when you’ve run it only using the hot tap.
 If you force yourself you can manage it, but your skin turns pink!
 The water was much too hot for the boys, and even I couldn’t last for long.

 The market stalls are all around the edge of the carpark, and also alongside these hot spring geysers.
 An interesting place to break for a while.